-If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the space isn’t obstructed by leaves, animal nests, or snow/ice.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
-Often we have special offers in your local area that you can run wild with.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to cost a limb.
+Frequently we have special offers in your local area that you can take advantage of.

-It’s preferable to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
+It’s preferable to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.

 Student loan debt in the United States has been a growing concern for many years.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or advising someone who is, it’s important to weigh...
 Continue reading